 Spinone Italiano Temperament

-For a gundog, the Spinone Italiano is quite gentle.
-This breed makes a loyal and loving family pet and enjoys showing affection to its owner and the rest of the family.
+For a gun-dog, the Spinone Italiano is fairly gentle.
+Surprisingly, this breed makes a loyal and loving family pet and enjoys showing affection to its owner and the rest of the family.
 You can always trust the Spinone with kids because they’ll form such a close bond.

 The Spinone Italiano is very friendly too.
-Even with strangers, it rarely shows signs of aggression.
+Even with strangers, they will rarely show signs of aggression.
 Instead, the dog seems to always be on the lookout to make new friends.
-Because of these qualities, the Spinone Italiano would make a poor guard dog.
+Because of these qualities, the Spinone Italiano would likely make a poor guard dog.

 2. Cane Corso